+Unlike Maple and Mathematica, Matlab has no notion of a "worksheet."
 When you exit Matlab, you will not be prompted to save your work.

 If you would like a record of your work, you can turn on "logging" by typing

 '''

-diary 'm:\scratch\session.txt' on Windows machines diary '~/session.txt' on Unix.
+diary 'c:\scratch\session.txt' on NT machines

+diary '~/session.txt' on UNIX.

 '''